tadhgboyle/tab/README.md

 - Built in Activity category
 - Repeating activities.
 When they create activity, ask if repeated daily, weekly, monthly.
 Create more Activity rows for each day in the duration
     - If repeating activity, add a column (nullable), for root activity, the ID of the original activity it is duplicating
-- Categories should use an ID, and be serialized into each order product incase they are deleted.
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
 - Rework how to select items and quantities.
 Right now it is somewhat not intuitive.
 New system: